SlideSpeech: A Large-Scale Slide-Enriched Audio-Visual Corpus: The SlideSpeech Corpus

 \subsection{Evaluation Sets}

 We provide development (dev) and test sets in addition to the training set.
 The dev set consists of 21 videos (5.07 hours), while the test set comprises 25 videos (8.75 hours).
-Unlike the training set, annotations in the dev set are manually labeled, covering 4.56 hours of speech, while the test set covers 7.96 hours.
+Unlike the training set, annotations in the dev and test sets are manually labeled.
 Additionally, after manually checking and random sampling 100 segments, we found that 94\% of segments in the dev and test sets contain slides.
-These sets are collected from YouTube, and we ensured no overlap with the training set regarding category and ID.
+The dev and test sets are collected from YouTube, and we ensured no overlap with the training set regarding category and ID.